janu-cambrelen/proxy-service/README.md

 #### **Request Filtering:**
 This service can reject requests from ever reaching the backend / target based on a specfied word or phrase contained within the `REJECT_WITH` environment file setting or by the `reject-with` CLI flag.

-Whether this validation is concerned with an "exact" match or "contains" match determined by the `REJECT_EXACT` environment file setting or by the `reject-exact` CLI flag.
+Whether this validation is concerned with an "exact" match or a "contains" match is determined by the `REJECT_EXACT` environment file setting or by the `reject-exact` CLI flag.

 Finally, whether this check is case-sensitve is determined by the `REJECT_INSENSITIVE` environment file setting or by the `reject-insensitive` CLI flag.